typedb/typedb-docs/08-schema/03-rules.md

 When you query the knowledge graph for certain information, Grakn returns a complete set of answers.
 These answers contain explicit matches as well as implicit ones that have been inferred by the rules included in the schema.

-In this section, we will learn more about how rules are constructed and how they are meant to be used.
+In this section, we learn more about how rules are constructed and how they are meant to be used.

 ## Define a Rule
 Defining a Graql rule begins with a given label followed by `sub rule`, the `when` body as the condition, and the `then` body as the conclusion.